 Creating habits for Apple, not with your content

-We know habit formation in this digital age is on the forefront of many publishers’ minds this year especially, and it is something we are researching extensively ourselves as well (make sure to subscribe to receive our findings).
+We know habit formation in this digital age is on the forefront of many publishers’ minds this year especially, and it is something we are researching extensively ourselves as well.
 That’s why this move from Apple has been met with such scepticism, in a time when habit formation is key and publishers have already been burned by platforms before (such as Facebook’s decision to limit the number of news stories in users’ feeds) It’s only expected that any new initiatives from tech giants will be greeted by wary publishers.

 The New York Times has taken a strong stance on this as well, with CEO Mark Thompson explaining last week at the Oxford Media Convention in England that his team has been rethinking its relationships with platforms.
 They’ve already cut the number of stories they give to Apple’s original news app, and have said they will not be joining Apple News+ because they do not want to habituate people to finding their journalism somewhere else.
 This decision comes down to the basic fact that when readers come to associate your content with Apple, instead of with your brand, they get in the habit of reading “Apple News+”, not The New York Times for example.
 We’ve seen this before with Facebook especially, something that is well examined in the report from Reuters “‘I Saw the News on Facebook’: Brand Attribution when Accessing News from Distributed Environments”.